 - Pennsylvania law expressly prohibits the photographing, filming, and videotaping of a sexual act involving a Minor, the dissemination of child pornography materials, and the voluntary viewing or possession of child pornography.

 - Ratio For Adequate Supervision – Authorized Adults to Minors: Adequate supervision must be in place to ensure the safety and security of Minors involved in any Program.
 Drexel Sponsors are strongly encouraged to use the following ratios of Authorized Adults to Minors as recommended by "Managing the Risk of Minors on Campus", Arthur J. Gallagher & Co.
 (2012), as a guideline in staffing Programs, excluding credit and non-credit Drexel University courses for matriculated Drexel students.
-These ratios should reflect the gender distribution of the participants and meet the following:
+These ratios should reflect the gender distribution of the participants and meet the following recommended standards:

 - Standards for resident (overnight) programs/activities/events are: